 Pat eventually returned to Australia, but by then Olivia was more comfortable and decided to stay in England.

-Olivia became a friend of the Shadows, the group fronted by Cliff Richard, and almost married guitarist Bruce Welch.
+During this time, Olivia became a friend of the Shadows, the group fronted by Cliff Richard, and almost married guitarist Bruce Welch.

-Her next single was "Banks of the Ohio," a Top 10 hit in Great Britain and Australia.
+Olivia's next single was "Banks of the Ohio," a Top 10 hit in Great Britain and Australia.

 Olivia was on Cliff Richards' weekly show, "It's Cliff Richard," and also made a telefilm with him called "The Case."

 Olivia then released an album of the Eurovision contest songs, entitled "If You Love Me, Let Me Know."
 It was a huge breakthrough for Olivia, reaching No. 5 on the pop charts and No. 2 on the country charts.
+The album topped both the US and Canadian charts.

 At this point, nobody could decide if Olivia was a country star or a pop star.
 This caused a lot of controversy in the country music field, but pop fans liked her, too.
+She was one of the first true crossover artists (along with Glen Campbell).

 Olivia released another country album despite the controversy.